Justinmatt21/NCS-1MachineLearning/README.md

+# Machine Learning using the National Comorbidity Survey

 The goal of this project was to use machine learning to predict suicidal behavior based on a subsection of a dataset containing survey responses.
 Variable selection was performed by referencing recent psychological literature to identify variables which have been shown to be associated with suicidal behavior.